-4.1.5.5 Follow-on funding
+4.1.5.1 Multi-year funding

 The UK PACT team recognises the value of long-term thinking and approaches in tackling climate change and our partners are encouraged to think about the way their projects fit into longer-term progress towards the prevention of dangerous levels of climate change.
-UK PACT's current funding and timeframes only guarantees successful applicants funding for 12-month projects.
-However, subject to approval of further funding for the UK PACT programme in the future, there may be the opportunity to extend funding beyond the initial 12-month funding period.
+Project proposals must be for at least one year of activity.
+However, we welcome multi-year projects that can demonstrate how a project might be extended to further years with additional funding.

-Therefore, if relevant, applicants should outline what the project would look like in the event of a possible UK PACT extension.
+Therefore, if relevant, applicants should outline what the project would look like in the event of additional funding being available.
 This should include future tasks, outputs, outcomes and high-level budget requirements.
-Projects which, because of their nature, are fixed at 12-months or less will not be penalised.
+Projects which, because of their nature, are fixed at 12 months or less will not be penalised.